 Can you help me forget a terrible experience I went through?

 Hypnosis cannot “erase” specific memories or experiences from your mind.
-A practitioner can’t take away specific parts of your memory and experiences as a human being.
-But while you can’t erase bad memories with hypnosis, you can change the thoughts and emotions you associate with specific memories.
+A practitioner is unable to take away specific parts of your memory and experiences as a human being.
+But you can change the thoughts and emotions you associate with specific memories.
 This is often accomplished with past life regression and inner child work.

 Got more questions?
 Write them down and we’ll discuss them before your session.
 My goal is for you to feel 100% comfortable with what we’re doing – that will give you the very best results!